 Encana also had unused capacity under two shelf prospectuses for up to \$6.1 billion, the availability of which is dependent on market conditions, to issue up to C\$2.0 billion (\$2.1 billion) of debt securities in Canada and up to \$4.0 billion in the United States.
-The Canadian shelf prospectus expires in June 2011 and is expected to be renewed prior to expiry.
-The U.S. shelf prospectus expires in May 2012.
+These shelf prospectuses expire in June 2013 and May 2012, respectively.
 The Company believes it has sufficient funding through the use of these facilities to meet foreseeable borrowing requirements.